 935 MARSHALL-BRENNAN CONSTITUTIONAL LITERACY SEMINAR AND PRACTICUM (3 credits): Students will participate in the Marshall-Brennan Constitutional Literacy Project.
 Students will be required to complete both components of the course.
 The first component will be a two-hour seminary in Advanced Constitutional Law, exploring how Constitutional Law affects the lives of high school students and the intersection between Constitutional Law and Education Law.
 The seminar will be conducted in the same manner as a traditional law school seminar.
 The seminar will meet once a week for two hours each week during the entire semester.
 Students will be expected to complete substantial reading assignments and participate in classroom discussion.
 The second component of the course will be a field placement.
 Students will be placed in teaching pairs and assigned to teach a Constitutional Law class in an area high school.
 Students will be expected to complete at least 30 hours of teaching at the high school during the course of the semester.

-940 GENERAL LITIGATION CLINIC (2 or 3 credits): Law students who have received a limited license to practice law from the Ohio Supreme Court represent clients who are charged with misdemeanor offenses or who have civil legal problems in areas such as domestic relations, probate, bankruptcy, landlord-tenant, consumer, and wills.
+940 GENERAL LITIGATION CLINIC (2 or 3 credits): Law students who have received a limited license to practice law from the Ohio Supreme Court represent clients who are charged with misdemeanor offenses or who have civil legal problems in areas such as domestic relations, landlord-tenant, consumer, and wills.
 Prerequisite: This course available only to students who have completed two-thirds of the credit hours needed to graduate.
 Enrollment priority will be given to students who have taken 908.
 941 MEDIATION CLINIC (3 credits): A clinical experience for students who have already completed the Mediation course as a prerequisite.
 Students will complete "some" classroom work, but they will spend the majority of time mediating disputes in a variety of settings.
 Students will conduct and/or observe pre-scheduled mediation sessions at the Franklin County Municipal Court, the City Prosecutor's Office, and The Supreme Court of Ohio.
 Mediations may be scheduled during the day time or evening hours and may require attendance at different locations.
 The classroom work involves general skills training in the techniques needed to conduct a mediation.
 Additional training and classroom work will focus on subject areas that will assist the student in performing his/her role as a mediator.
 There is "no" regular class time set for this course.
 "Classroom" sessions will be scheduled based on student availability.
 NOTE: Each student will have a different "mediation" schedule that she/he will specifically coordinate with the professor.
 This schedule can be a set time for the entire semester, or it can change from week to week as the professor and student determine.
 There is a lot of flexibility in determining this schedule.
 After completing the Mediation Clinic for 3 credit hours, students may petition to take an additional semester of Mediation Clinic for 1, 2, or 3 credit hours.
 Prerequisite: 910.
 942 FOSTER YOUTH ADVOCACY CLINIC (2 credits or 3 credits with permission): This course offers substantive instruction and an opportunity for experiential learning in child law and advocacy.
 Students will receive substantive instruction in areas that affect foster youth, such as public benefits, credit checks, expungements, and housing in a traditional classroom setting.
 Students will also provide direct representation and counseling to clients who are youth transitioning out of foster placements.
 Students will spend up to seven hours per week representing a minimum of four clients per semester, developing legal skills that include interviewing, drafting pleadings, and witness preparation.
 Students will also make at least two presentations per semester to community-based organizations and will represent a Franklin County family during National Adoption Day to finalize an adoption.
 FYAC will be offered only fall semester.
 However, students enrolled in the fall semester may have the option to earn additional credit in the spring where necessary to continue their representation of existing clients.
 FYAC is a 2-credit-hour course but can be taken for 3 credits with prior approval from the NCALP Director or FYAC professor.
 Prerequisite: This course is available only to students who have completed two-thirds of the credit hours needed to graduate (eligible for Supreme Court of Ohio's legal intern license).
 Course capacity is 10 students.

 944 EXTERNSHIP (2 or 3 credits): Selected students are placed with a court, governmental or not-for-profit agency to provide them with the opportunity to apply the substantive law and lawyering skills learned in the traditional curriculum.
 A faculty monitor closely supervises the student, under the coordination of the Faculty Externship Committee.
 Course credit is predicated on 55 working hours for each one-semester hour of credit.
 Grading is on a satisfactory/unsatisfactory basis.
 Prerequisites, Co-requisites, and other limitations on enrollment are announced in advance.
 Students may take the extern ship program more than once, for a total of no more than 6 credit hours.
 See Section 4.11